 The Explorer joins Marella Cruises fleet as the 3rd vessel transferred from other RCCL-owned fleets.
-It was preceed by Marella Discovery (2015, former Splendour of the Seas) and Marella Discovery 2 (2017, former Legend of the Seas) and followed by TUI Explorer 2 (2018, the old Mein Schiff 2).
+It was preceded by Marella Discovery (2015, former Splendour of the Seas) and Marella Discovery 2 (2017, former Legend of the Seas) and followed by TUI Explorer 2 (2018, the old Mein Schiff 2).

 Marella Explorer features a new-for-the-fleet kids pool, an innovative entertainment program, 10 dining venues.
-Another fleet-first for Marella Cruises is the tasting menu-type restaurant in one of the brand new yet-unnamed venues, described as "an intimate space, suited for couples or friends."
+Another first for Marella Cruises is the tasting menu-type restaurant in one of the brand new yet-unnamed venues, described as "an intimate space, suited for couples or friends."

 Cruise itinerary program

 Marella Explorer itinerary program is based on Western Mediterranean 7-night cruises leaving round-trip from Palma De Mallorca Spain.
 Among the ports of call are popular French Riviera cruise ports in France.